weaviate/weaviate-io/developers/weaviate/starter-guides/generative.md

 - Enabled in Weaviate, and
 - Specified in the class definition.

-Each module is tied to a specific group of LLMs, such as `generative-cohere` for Cohere models, `generative-openai` for OpenAI models and `generative-google` for PaLM models.
+Each module is tied to a specific group of LLMs, such as `generative-cohere` for Cohere models, `generative-openai` for OpenAI models and `generative-google` for PaLM and Gemini models.

 If you are using WCS, you will not need to do anything to enable modules.